mbacchi/awesome-production-serverless/README.md

 ## Articles and Blog Posts
 ### General Production Serverless
 - [How to operate reliable AWS Lambda applications in production](https://www.concurrencylabs.com/blog/how-to-operate-aws-lambda/) - What to consider when running Lambda applications in production
+- [Case studies of AWS Serverless apps in production](https://winterwindsoftware.com/real-world-serverless-case-studies/) - List of blogs from companies navigating the transition to a serverless model
+- [Hacker News thread (2017)](https://news.ycombinator.com/item?id=14601809) on AWS Lambda in production

 ### Production Serverless Security
 - [Serverless Security](https://theburningmonk.com/2017/08/many-faced-threats-to-serverless-security/) blog post by Yan Cui
 -